LTLA/BiocWorkflow2015/converted/workflow.md

 The application of the methods in this article will be demonstrated on two publicly available ChIP-seq data sets.
 The first data set studies changes in H3K9ac marking between pro-B and mature B cells [@domingo2012bcell].
 The second data set studies changes in CREB-binding protein (CBP) binding between wild-type and CBP knock-out cells [@kasper2014genomewide].
+These two studies were chosen to represent common situations where a DB analysis can be applied --
+    one involving sharp binding with CBP, and the other involving broader marking with H3K9ac.
 A separate workflow is described for the analysis of each data set, using the sliding window approach in both cases but with different parameter settings.
 The intention is to provide readers with a variety of usage examples from which they can construct DB analyses of their own data.